leith-bartrich/fiepipe/userguide.md

 If an asset is nested, you might not be able to use it unless its parent asset is first pulled locally.

+Assets are directories on disk.
+However, they need to either be created before they're used, or pulled local before they are used.
+Simialr to the need to either init or clone a root.
+To create a brand new asset, one uses the `assets create_asset path/to/asset` command.
+However, more often, one wants to pull down the current version of the asset from some kind of shared network storage.
+See the GitLab server section to see how to `checkout_asset` or `checkout_branch` to acquire a local checkout of an asset.

+Once an asset is on disk, it's free to be used by any applications or tools that are available on the system.
+Even those that are not aware of fiepipe at all.

+#### add

+Just like the root, an asset has a series of add commands with which to add files for tracking.

+#### can_commit

+The `can_commit` command will check if the current asset is set up to succesfully commit.
+And further, tries to explain why not, if not.

 #### Aspects

 Typically, assets use 'aspects' to be useful.
 Aspects typically register themselves as subcommands via the plugin system.
 Depending on how they work they'll magically make themselves availale when relevant.